danfuzz/bayou/doc/customization.md

   * The project provides a number of predefined hooks, both on the client and server side.
 By default, the hooks are all no-ops or have very simple default behavior.
 However, the overlay can contain replacements for these hooks.
-Hooks are located in the local modules `hooks-common`, `hooks-client`, and `hooks-server`.
+Hooks are located in the local modules `@bayou/hooks-common`, `hooks-client`, and `hooks-server`.
 Customization is a matter of selectively copying files from those modules into the overlay and editing to suit.